-- Confirmation of changes in letter form handed to each affected candidate. - Confirmation of changes in letter form sent out in the post to parents/carers. - Confirmation of changes publicised on college website and other forms of social media. - consider whether any candidates' ability to take the assessment or demonstrate their level of attainment has been materially affected and, if so, apply for special consideration
+- Confirmation of changes in letter form handed to each affected candidate. - Confirmation of changes in letter form sent out in the post to parents/carers.

-11. Centre at risk of being unable to open as normal during the examination period (including in the event of the centre being unavailable for examinations owing to an unforseen emergency)

-· Centre at risk of being unable to open as normal for scheduled examinations

-- take advice, or follow instructions, from relevant local or national agencies in deciding whether the centre is able to open - · contact the relevant awarding body as soon as possible and follow its instructions - discuss alternative arrangements with the awarding body if the exam or assessment cannot take place - follow guidance provided by the awarding body on the conduct of examinations in such circumstances - where accommodation is limited, prioritise candidates whose progression will be severely delayed if they do not take their exam or timetabled assessment when planned - communicate with candidates (and where appropriate, parents/carers) any changes to the exam or assessment timetable or to the venue

-Alternative venue details:

-To be confirmed.

-In person by the Principal or member of SLT followed by:

-- Confirmation of changes in letter form handed to each affected candidate. - Confirmation of changes in letter form sent out in the post to parents/carers. - Confirmation of changes publicised on college website and other forms of social media. - consider whether any candidates' ability to take the assessment or demonstrate their level of attainment has been materially affected and, if so, apply for special consideration

-No other actions identified
+· Confirmation of changes publicised on college website and other forms of social media. . consider whether any candidates' ability to take the assessment or demonstrate their level of attainment has been materially affected and, if so, apply for special consideration Other centre actions: No other actions identified.
+11. Centre at risk of being unable to open as normal during the examination period (including in the event of the centre being unavailable for examinations owing to an unforseen emergency) Criteria for implementation of the plan • Centre at risk of being unable to open as normal for scheduled examinations Other criteria: No other criteria identified.
+Centre actions to mitigate the impact of the disruption listed above The centre will: • take advice, or follow instructions, from relevant local or national agencies in deciding whether the centre is able to open • contact the relevant awarding body as soon as possible and follow its instructions • discuss alternative arrangements with the awarding body if the exam or assessment cannot take place • follow guidance provided by the awarding body on the conduct of examinations in such circumstances · where accommodation is limited, prioritise candidates whose progression will be severely delayed if they do not take their exam or timetabled assessment when planned . communicate with candidates (and where appropriate, parents/carers) any changes to the exam or assessment timetable or to the venue Alternative venue details: To be confirmed.
+Communication details: In person by the Principal or member of SLT followed by: • Confirmation of changes in letter form handed to each affected candidate. • Confirmation of changes in letter form sent out in the post to parents/carers. • Confirmation of changes publicised on college website and other forms of social media. . consider whether any candidates' ability to take the assessment or demonstrate their level of attainment has been materially affected and, if so, apply for special consideration Other centre actions: No other actions identified